learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 Prior experience working with command line and `bash` shell, should know concepts like file redirection, command pipeline and so on.

-If you are new to the world of command line, check out [ryanstutorials](https://ryanstutorials.net/linuxtutorial/) or my GitHub repository on [Linux Command Line](https://github.com/learnbyexample/Linux_command_line) before starting this book.
+If you are new to the world of command line, check out my curated resources on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) before starting this book.

 ## Conventions

-* The examples presented here have been tested on `GNU bash` shell with **GNU grep 3.4** and **ripgrep 12.1.0** and includes features not available in earlier versions
+* The examples presented here have been tested on `GNU bash` shell with **GNU grep 3.6** and **ripgrep 12.1.1** and includes features not available in earlier versions.
 * Code snippets shown are copy pasted from `bash` shell and modified for presentation purposes.
 Some commands are preceded by comments to provide context and explanations.
-Blank lines have been added to improve readability, only `real` time is shown for speed comparisons, output is skipped for commands like `wget` and so on
+Blank lines have been added to improve readability, only `real` time is shown for speed comparisons, output is skipped for commands like `wget` and so on.
-* Unless otherwise noted, all examples and explanations are meant for **ASCII** characters
+* Unless otherwise noted, all examples and explanations are meant for **ASCII** characters.
 * External links are provided for further reading throughout the book.
 Not necessary to immediately visit them.
-They have been chosen with care and would help, especially during re-reads
+They have been chosen with care and would help, especially during re-reads.
-* The [learn_gnugrep_ripgrep repo](https://github.com/learnbyexample/learn_gnugrep_ripgrep) has all the files used in examples and exercises and other details related to the book.
-If you are not familiar with `git` command, click the **Clone or download** button on the webpage to get the files
+* The [learn_gnugrep_ripgrep repo](https://github.com/learnbyexample/learn_gnugrep_ripgrep) has all the code snippets and files used in examples, exercises and other details related to the book.
+If you are not familiar with `git` command, click the **Code** button on the webpage to get the files.

 ## Acknowledgements

 * [GNU grep documentation](https://www.gnu.org/software/grep/manual/grep.html) — manual and examples
 * [ripgrep](https://github.com/BurntSushi/ripgrep) — user guide and examples
 * [stackoverflow](https://stackoverflow.com/) and [unix.stackexchange](https://unix.stackexchange.com/) — for getting answers to pertinent questions on `bash`, `grep` and other commands
-* [tex.stackexchange](https://tex.stackexchange.com/) — for help on `pandoc` and `tex` related questions
+* [tex.stackexchange](https://tex.stackexchange.com/) — for help on [pandoc](https://github.com/jgm/pandoc/) and `tex` related questions
 * Cover image
     * [LibreOffice Draw](https://www.libreoffice.org/discover/draw/)
     * [detective](https://www.flickr.com/photos/32068925@N08/3028314931) by [olarte.ollie](https://www.flickr.com/photos/ollieolarte/) under [Creative Commons Attribution-Share Alike 2.0 Generic](https://creativecommons.org/licenses/by-sa/2.0/)
+* [pngquant](https://pngquant.org/) and [svgcleaner](https://github.com/RazrFalcon/svgcleaner) for optimizing images
 * [softwareengineering.stackexchange](https://softwareengineering.stackexchange.com/questions/39/whats-your-favourite-quote-about-programming) and [skolakoda](https://skolakoda.org/programming-quotes) for programming quotes
 * [Warning](https://commons.wikimedia.org/wiki/File:Warning_icon.svg) and [Info](https://commons.wikimedia.org/wiki/File:Info_icon_002.svg) icons by [Amada44](https://commons.wikimedia.org/wiki/User:Amada44) under public domain
 * [Andrew Gallant](https://blog.burntsushi.net/about/) (author of `ripgrep`) and [mikeblas](https://www.reddit.com/user/mikeblas) for critical feedback